 In addition to the three core courses above, one capstone course is also required for graduation.
 Students are welcome to take both capstone courses, if desired.
 In that case, one would count as a capstone, the other as an approved elective.

 - GR5291 Advanced Data Analysis (3 points) – To be taken in the second or last semester.

 - GR5242 Advanced Machine Learning (3 points) – GR5241 is the prerequisite for this course*

-In addition to the three core courses and one capstone course, students must also complete at least six graded electives approved by their Faculty Adviser.
-At least three electives must be selected from the Statistics Department.
+In addition to the three core courses and one capstone course, students must also complete the equivalent of at least six (3-pt) graded electives approved by their Faculty Adviser.
+At least three (3-pt) electives must be selected from the Statistics Department.

 *Data Science Sequence

 For a thorough grounding in data science that is specifically designed for the students in our Statistics MA Program, it is recommended to take this sequence:

 - GR5206: Statistical Computing (online full-semester course worth 3 points) – Full-time hybrid students are required to take this course online in their first semester.

 - GR5241: Statistical Machine Learning (3 points) – prerequisite is GR5206.

 - GR5242: Advanced Machine Learning (3 points) – prerequisite is GR5241 – optional capstone course.